An Estimator-Robust Design for Augmenting Randomized Controlled Trials with External Real-World Data: Preliminaries

 \subsection{Review of A-TMLE for data integration}

 In the context of data integration, A-TMLE could be used to gain efficiency when estimating average treatment effects.
 Applying A-TMLE to this setting involves the following.
 First, a parameter is proposed that may differ from the primary target parameter of interest but allows full use of the pooled data from RCT and RWD.
-For data integration, such target naturally is the pooled-ATE estimand, defined as:
+For data integration, a natural choice is the pooled-ATE estimand, defined as:

 Note that the identification of $\tilde{\Psi}$ requires the stronger assumption that the treatment effect within the trial can be extended to the pooled population, implying that all the effect modification variables have been captured, which may not hold in practice.
 As a result, $\tilde{\Psi}$ may induce bias relative to the actual target estimand $\Psi(P_0)$.
 The induced bias could be defined as: